Creighton model FertilityCare™ Practitioners

 NaproTechnology® Medical Consultants are physicians, nurse practitioners, midwives, and physician assistants who are trained to use the latest medical and surgical information and the CrMS charts to help women restore normal fertility health.
 Training starts with two 10-day courses with a supervised 6 month interval.
 Consultants must pass multiple tests in order to advance to the next stage of training.

-Consultants must then present at least 10 patients whom they have treated using NaproTechnology® and then three patients are selected for detailed review by a committee of medical consultants.
-Upon passing this supervised stage, the consultant is then eligible to take the extensive exam for certification.
+After the 6 month academic period, consultants enter a supervised clinical stage.
+Consultant candidates present 10 patients whom they have treated using NaproTechnology® for a detailed review by a medical consultant committee.
+Upon passing this supervised stage, the consultant is eligible to take the extensive exam for certification.
 Consultants must maintain NaPro continuing education credits and re-certify every 7 years under the American Academy of Fertility Care Professionals.

 Naprotechnology® focuses on restoring health to normal.
 This is helpful for teenaged girls and women of all reproductive categories for their own health and future children.
 Fertility awareness based methods (FABM) of family planning such as the Creighton model (CrMS) are vital to Naprotechnology® and patients should continue to see their instructor on a timely basis.
 In addition, men’s health is addressed and can be helped with this process.